 Moreover, it is important to consider your future business objectives.
-It can further help you scale up the content production.
+It can further help you scale up content production.
 For instance, your business immediately wants to grow brand awareness.
-For that, you need to prioritize engagement, lead nurturing, lead generation etc.
+For that, you need to prioritize engagement, lead nurturing, lead generation, etc.

 Repurposing content works

 Repurpose your content more and it can be a great help.
 This trick can be hugely beneficial for massive content production.
 Also, it is no less than a blessing in the case of content marketing.